RELX

 RELX plc (pronounced "Rel-ex") is a British multinational information and analytics company headquartered in London, England.
 Its businesses provide scientific, technical and medical information and analytics; legal information and analytics; decision-making tools; and organise exhibitions.
 It operates in 40 countries and serves customers in over 180 nations.
 It was previously known as Reed Elsevier, and came into being in 1993 as a result of the merger of Reed International, a British trade book and magazine publisher, and Elsevier, a Netherlands-based scientific publisher.

 The company is publicly listed, with shares traded on the London Stock Exchange, Amsterdam Stock Exchange and New York Stock Exchange (ticker symbols: London: REL, Amsterdam: REN, New York: RELX).
-The company is one of the constituents of the FTSE 100 Index, Financial Times Global 500 and Euronext 100 Index.
+The company is one of the constituents of the FTSE 100 Index, AEX Index, Financial Times Global 500 and Euronext 100 Index.

 History

 The company, which was previously known as Reed Elsevier, came into being in 1993, as a result of the merger of Reed International, a British trade book and magazine publisher, and Elsevier, a Netherlands-based scientific publisher.
 The company re-branded itself as RELX in February 2015.